Oxaide

 Serious review connects the degradation pattern to the actual decision in front of the owner, lender, or investor

-That is where battery work becomes commercially meaningful: when the degradation story changes how smart people price risk, defend claims, and operate the asset.
+That is when degradation stops being background chemistry and starts changing how people price risk, defend claims, and run the asset.

 Common questions